Focus on Fitness

 David Holek - Founder/Trainer

-David Holek has been training professionally for over eight years (ACE-CPT) and has been operating his own business for over four years.
+David Holek has been training professionally for over eight years (ACE-CPT) and has been operating his own business for over five years.
 He is committed to assuring Focus Point Training’s clients achieve results with professional and punctual personal trainers.
 He is an avid nature seeker and enjoys hitting the trails on bike or on foot in addition to his regular training routine.

 Coach David's Corner